olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Cray MPICH uses IPC by default for intra-node inter-process MPI data movement operations that involve GPU buffers, i.e., enabling GPU-aware MPI (``MPICH_GPU_SUPPORT_ENABLED=1``) also sets ``MPICH_GPU_IPC_ENABLED=1``.
 Disabling IPC is known to noticeably impact intra-node MPI performance.

 Prior to Cray MPICH 8.1.33, a memory leak was observed in edge cases involving repeated creation and freeing of GPU-buffers used in MPI communication.
 This issue was prevelant when GPU buffers continuously increased in size or occupied new memory regions (e.g., due to defragmentation).
 The root cause was traced to IPC cache handles not being properly released.
 AMD addressed this by introducing an API that allows remote processes to free IPC cache handles.
-For Cray MPICH 9.0.1 and prior, the updated IPC mechanism is enabled by setting ``GTL_DISABLE_HSA_IPC_SIGNAL_CACHE=0`` and ``HSA_ENABLE_IPC_MODE_LEGACY=1``.
+For Cray MPICH 9.0.1 and 8.1.33, the updated IPC mechanism is enabled by setting ``GTL_DISABLE_HSA_IPC_SIGNAL_CACHE=0`` and ``HSA_ENABLE_IPC_MODE_LEGACY=1``.
 Starting with Cray MPICH 9.1.0, the former variable was renamed and we set ``GTL_ENABLE_HSA_IPC_SIGNAL_CACHE=1`` for improved clarity.

 A separate issue remains where enabling IPC can still lead to memory leaks for message sizes less than or equal to 1 MB.
 A workaround is to set ``HSA_ENABLE_IPC_MODE_LEGACY=0`` and ``GTL_HSA_VSMSG_CUTOFF_SIZE=0``.
 When message sizes fall at or below ``GTL_HSA_VSMSG_CUTOFF_SIZE``, the GPU Transport Layer (GTL) uses a blocking memory copy driven by the CPU instead of an HSA memcpy.
 For context, disabling legacy IPC mode (``HSA_ENABLE_IPC_MODE_LEGACY=0``) switches to AMD's newer IPC implementation based on the Linux dma_buf mechanism.